-For terrace gardening you will most probably be using a pot, grow bags or buckets to grow your plants.
+For terrace gardening in India you will most probably be using either a pot, grow bags, or buckets to grow your plants.

-These things don’t provide ideal condition for a plant to grow because it doesn’t have free space and if you use normal sand it gets very confined and the roots of the plant can’t move freely.
+These things don’t provide the ideal conditions for a plant to grow because it doesn’t have the same amount of space as they get in nature and if you use normal soil it gets very tough for roots to grow freely.

 And ultimately the plant is not able to grow.

-Potting Mix are available in local nurseries and online as well.
+Potting Mix is available in local nurseries and online as well.